rnett/krosstalk/README.md

 * Gradle plugin (required): `com.rnett.krosstalk` for the `plugins` block.
 Full coordinates are `com.github.rnett.krosstalk:krosstalk-gradle-plugin`.
-* Common:`com.github.rnett.krosstalk:krosstalk`
+* Core:`com.github.rnett.krosstalk:krosstalk`
 * Client: `com.github.rnett.krosstalk:krosstalk-client`
 * Server: `com.github.rnett.krosstalk:krosstalk-server`

-Any common source set defining an `expect` Krosstalk object will need to depend on the common artifact.
+Any common source set defining an `expect` Krosstalk object will need to depend on the core artifact.
 The client and server artifacts will generally be inherited from plugins.

 The Krosstalk compiler plugin will automatically not apply to source sets that don't